 Also, some of the objects provided by third parties for use on the construction site may be extremely heavy and quite big.
 These objects can fall from great heights and severely injure or kill those working below when improperly handled.

-The wind is another common cause of falling debris incidents.
+The wind is another common cause of falling object incidents and drop hazards.
 Construction sites are usually located near tall structures that may attract strong winds during harsh weather conditions.
 The winds blowing very hard can make objects fall from great heights, causing injuries or death to construction workers below.

-A poorly secured object is another common cause of falling debris incidents.
+A poorly secured object is another common cause of objects falling.
 Construction sites can have a lot of heavy things that are on the move most of the time.

-Types of Injuries Commonly Caused by Falling Debris on Construction Sites
+Types of Falling Object Injuries Commonly Caused by Falling Debris on Construction Sites

 Falling construction material injuring workers in construction site accidents could include: